WonderNote18/Coin-Price-Webscraper/README.md

 ## Deployment

-Through your OS' terminal, call the application's **main.py** function with applicable enviroment variables.
+Through your OS' terminal, call the application's **main.py** function with applicable command line arguments.
 The process will continue to run until termination.

 __Examples__: